Melbourne Victory FC: Support

 In 2007 Melbourne Victory had the largest supporter base in Australia.
+Known for their extreme passion and atmosphere, the North Terrace are the largest of the active support groups associated with Victory despite competition numbers wise in the small time Original Style Melbourne took the reigns of leading the active support.

-In January 2011, the Horda group was suspected to have stolen a banner from Melbourne Heart's Yarraside active group.
+In January 2011, the Victory supporting Horda group was suspected to have stolen a banner from Melbourne Heart's Yarraside active group.
 In the following games, Horda banners were banned, which led to great protest from the Northern Terrace active members.

-At the following games, there was an increase in police and security present at the active area.
-Fans that were perceived as being "too aggressive" were escorted from the terrace, and in some cases fined or banned from the terrace.
-This led to the fans' anger escalating as they protested against the police control.
-On 2 February 2011, the fans from the North Terrace organised a silent protest for the Melbourne Victory – Newcastle Jets match.
-They left the North Terrace empty, and had a banner saying "No fans no past no future – without us you are nothing", "NT United".
+Fans anger further escalated as they were subjected to a rising police presence at games.
+In response, on 2 February 2011, the fans from the North Terrace organised a silent protest for the Melbourne Victory – Newcastle Jets match.
+They left the North Terrace empty, and had a banner saying "No fans no past no future – without us you are nothing NT United".
 The banner was later confiscated by the police.

 In February 2011, Victoria Police said they were reluctant to cover Melbourne Victory games because of behaviour by fans that they claimed was unacceptable.
 Problems included violence, anti-social behaviour and the lighting of flares.

 On 3 January 2014, Football Federation Australia charged both Melbourne Victory and Western Sydney Wanderers with bringing the game into disrepute following violent fan behaviour before and during their game on 28 December 2013.

-A large supporter group called Back Row Melbourne (BRM) began in 2017.
-However it was short lived, ending in early 2019.

-In the 2019/20 season, Original Style Melbourne (OSM) was founded, attempting to recreate the old North Terrace culture. with organised marches, drums, flags, and banners.
-OSM even contains members who are from Horda, Nomadi, and the old North Terrace.
+Since 2015 the club has had an independent fan podcast for the club is the titled For Vucks Sake.

+Post COVID-19 the club's support as well as the league's has been slowly dwindling in both the 2020–21 season and 2021–22 season but with continued passionate support still being shown by the victory faithful, the average attendances have started to climb once again.